eslint-stylistic/eslint-stylistic/packages/eslint-plugin-plus/README.md

 # @stylistic/eslint-plugin-plus

-New rules introduced by ESLint Stylistic.
+Supplementary rules introduced by ESLint Stylistic.

-Check the [documentation](https://eslint.style/packages/ts) for more details.
+Check the [documentation](https://eslint.style/packages/plus) for more details.